nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)
 2. Download the latest `wheretourgo.jar` from [here](update on final)

-3. Copy the file to the folder you want to use as the _home folder_ for your WhereTourGo.
+3. Copy the file to the folder you want to use as the _home folder_ for your WhereTourGo

 **For Windows**
-1. Simply double-click the file to start the app!
+1. Simply double-click the file to start the app

 **For Mac**
-1. Open Terminal.
+1. Open Terminal

 2. Navigate to the home folder you have chosen for your WhereTourGo.<br>
 For example, if you have moved the app to Desktop, simply run: